sparkflows/sparkflows-docs/docs/lineage/user-guide/lineage.rst

 Lineage User Guide
 =====

-Once Lineage enabled user can able to see the ``Lineage`` tab on data menu
+Once Lineage is enabled, users will be able to see the Lineage tab under the Data menu.

 .. figure:: ../../_assets/lineage/menu_lineage.png
    :alt: menu-lineage
    :width: 60%

-Lineage Namespaces
+Viewing Lineage Namespaces
 ------------------

-Once user click on ``Lineage`` menu it will navigate to the Lineage namespaces page (it will contains all name spaces)
+Clicking on the **Lineage menu** will navigate to the Lineage Namespaces page, which contains all available namespaces.

 .. figure:: ../../_assets/lineage/namespace_lineage.png
    :alt: namespace_lineage
    :width: 60%

-Lineage Datasets
+Viewing Lineage Datasets
 ----------------

-Once user click on ``namespace name`` it will navigate to the Lineage datasets page
+Selecting a **namespace** will direct users to the **Lineage Datasets page**, displaying all datasets within the chosen namespace.

 .. figure:: ../../_assets/lineage/datasets_lineage.png
    :alt: datasets_lineage
    :width: 60%

-Dataset Lineage
+Viewing Dataset Lineage
 ---------------

-Once user click on particular ``dataset Name`` it will display the dataset lineage for the dataset
+Clicking on a specific **dataset name** will display the lineage for that dataset.

 .. figure:: ../../_assets/lineage/dataset_Lineage.png
    :alt: dataset_Lineage
    :width: 60%

-Column Lineage
+Viewing Column Lineage
 --------------

-Once user click on ``view icon`` in actions column it will display the column lineage for the dataset
+To view the column-level lineage, click the **view icon** in the actions column.
+This will show the column lineage for the selected dataset.

 .. figure:: ../../_assets/lineage/view_column_lineage.png